functionland/react-native-fula/README.md

 You can follow the documentation here: https://polkadot.js.org/docs/api/examples/promise/typegen

-Alternatively you do the below:
+Alternatively you do the below on a Linux or WSL inside the react-native-fula folder:

 ```bash
 curl -H "Content-Type: application/json" -d "{\"id\":\"1\", \"jsonrpc\":\"2.0\", \"method\": \"state_getMetadata\", \"params\":[]}" https://node3.functionyard.fula.network > edgeware.json